ornladios/ADIOS2/docs/user_guide/source/engines/bp3.rst

 9. **SubStreams**: (MPI-only) users can select how many sub-streams (``M`` sub-files) are produced during a run, ranges between 1 and the number of mpi processes from ``MPI_Size`` (``N``), adios2 will internally aggregate data buffers (``N-to-M``) to output the required number of sub-files.
 If Substream is out of bounds it will pick either 1 (``SubStreams`` < ``1 -> N-to-1``) or ``N`` ((``SubStreams`` > ``N -> N-to-N``) and ADIOS2 will issue a WARNING message.
 Use for performance tuning.

+10. **Node-Local**: For distributed file system.
+Every writer process must make sure the .bp/ directory is created on the local file system.
+Required for using local disk/SSD/NVMe in a cluster.

 ==================== ===================== ===========================================================
  **Key**              **Value Format**      **Default** and Examples
 ==================== ===================== ===========================================================